wescrump-2/swdrob/to-do.md

   - [complete] +2 vulnerable: target is vulnerable
   - [complete] +4 drop: attacker has the drop on target
   - [complete] 0/-2/-4/-8: range penalties, short medium long extreme
-  - **-2 unarmed: melee only
+  - -2 unarmed: melee only, defender unarmed
-  - **-4 prone: range attack target is prone, -4 medium cover if >= 3" away; melee, +0 but target gets -2 parry
+  - -4 prone: range attack target is prone, -4 medium cover if >= 3" away; melee, +0 but target gets -2 parry
   - [complete]+1-4 gang up: based on adjacent characters

-cover,multi,distracted
-vulnerable
-wild, drop, called shots

-- called shots
-  - HAND (−4): Target may be Disarmed, see page 100.
-  - HEAD OR VITALS (−4): Hitting the head or vital organs of living creatures adds +4 damage to the attacker’s total.
-The penalty is −5 if attempting to target the face of someone wearing an open- faced helmet (thus bypassing the helmet’s
-Armor).
-  - ITEM (?): Use the dimensions on the Scale table for items.
-Targeting something the size of a pistol, for example, is −4; a 3' long sword is −2.
-  - LIMBS (−2): Hitting a limb has no additional special effect since it’s already accounted for by Wound and Pace penalties (see
-Wounds, page 95).
-  - UNARMORED AREA (?): The attack targets the unprotected area of a target otherwise covered in Armor.
-The penalty depends on the Scale of the area.
-The eyeslit of a helmet is Tiny (−6), for example, while the flesh beneath the missing scale of a Huge dragon might be Very Small (−4).

 - Allow GM to set a particular player's target number and modifier values